澳门现金网_申博信用网-官网

 Canon's innovative RF lens mount debuted in September 2018 in the 澳门现金网_申博信用网-官网, the first of Canon's mirrorless 澳门现金网_申博信用网-官网 System cameras.
 Coming just over 30 years after Canon's acclaimed EF mount was introduced, the RF mount was designed to enable a new generation of optical technology and creative possibilities.

-All 澳门现金网_申博信用网-官网 System cameras have the same RF mount whether the sensor in the camera is APS-C (as in the 澳门现金网_申博信用网-官网7 and 澳门现金网_申博信用网-官网10) or full-frame (as in other models).
+All 澳门现金网_申博信用网-官网 System cameras have the same RF mount whether the sensor in the camera is APS-C (as in the 澳门现金网_申博信用网-官网7 and 澳门现金网_申博信用网-官网10) or full-frame (as in the 澳门现金网_申博信用网-官网1 and 澳门现金网_申博信用网-官网5 Mark II, for example).
 This means that all RF and RF-S lenses can be used on all 澳门现金网_申博信用网-官网 System cameras, although the field of view of any given lens will be different on an APS-C camera from a full-frame camera, because of the APS-C sensor's "crop factor".

 Here we look at some key aspects of the RF mount's design and the technical advances it has made possible.